-This sketch demonstrates how OBD-II/GPS/MEMS data is collected and transmitted to remote server by HTTP POST operations by a plugged in SIM800L GSM/GPRS module.
-Standard SIM800 AT command-set is used for GPRS communication.
-This sketch only works with Freematics ONE with SIM800L module installed.
+This sketch demonstrates how OBD-II/GPS/MEMS data is collected and transmitted to remote server by UDP with SIM800L GSM/GPRS module.
+SIM800 AT command-set is used for GPRS communication.
+This sketch works with Freematics ONE with SIM800L module installed.

 This sketch retrieves GPS NMEA data and parse it with TinyGPS library on ATmega328p (normally NMEA parsing is done internally).

 4. Connect Freematics ONE to computer by USB cable